mutrera-2004/NLP-Project---Context-or-Tone-/README.md

 # Research Question
-Does wrapping harmful queries in High-Politeness + Benign Disclaimer frames significantly reduce the refusal rate of state-of-the-art LLMs com- pared to Direct + Disclaimer frames, thereby facilitating the generation of restricted content?
+Does wrapping harmful queries in High-Politeness + Benign Disclaimer frames significantly reduce the refusal rate of state-of-the-art LLMs compared to Direct + Disclaimer frames, thereby facilitating the generation of restricted content?

 # Methodology
 To isolate the influence of tone and contextual framing, we use a 2 × 2 factorial design with